Generalized Simplicial Attention Neural Networks: Background on Topological Signal Processing

 \subsection{Dirac Decomposition}

-Although the Hodge Laplacians from \eqref{Laplacian0}-\eqref{LaplacianK} come with several favorable properties (e.g., Hodge decomposition and spectral representation), they can be only disjointly employed, i.e., the order $k$ Laplacian $\mathbf{L}_k$ can be used to process only $k-$simplicial signals $\mathbf{x}_k$, without any interplay with signals of different orders, if available.
-To overcome this limitation, we rely on the recently introduced Dirac operator \cite{calmon2022dirac,calmon2023dirac}.
+Hodge Laplacians have been used as a way to design filters acting on simplicial signals of a given order in a parsimonious way \cite{roddenberry2021principled}.
+However, in general, it is beneficial to combine signals defined over simplices of consecutive order.
+To enable this possibility, we rely on the recently introduced Dirac operator \cite{calmon2022dirac,calmon2023dirac}.
 Given a simplicial complex $\mathcal{X}_K$ of order $K$ and a SC signal $\mathbf{x}_\mathcal{X}$, the Dirac operator is an indefinite operator that acts on $\mathbf{x}_{\mathcal{X}}$ and that can be written as a sparse block matrix $\mathbf{D}_{\mathcal{X}} \in \mathbb{R}^{\sum_{k=0}^K N_k \times \sum_{k=0}^K N_k}$ whose blocks are either zeros or the boundary operators $\{\mathbf{B}_k\}_{k=1}^K$, such that its square gives a block diagonal concatenation of the Laplacians $\{\mathbf{L}_k\}_{k=0}^K$:

 For instance, for a simplicial complex $\mathcal{X}_2$ of order two, the Dirac operator reads as: